How to Become a Pilot: Training and Licensing

 The aviation industry offers a variety of career paths, from private and commercial flying to instructional or corporate aviation.

-If you’re passionate about technology, precision, and travel, becoming a pilot offers a challenging and highly skilled profession.
+If you’re passionate about technology, precision, and travel, training to become a pilot offers a challenging and highly skilled profession.

 Quick Facts: Pilot Training and Licensing Overview